 We’ve all seen it.
 Nearly everyone who has access to television or the web has been a victim of the phallic ads of a guy or girl holding the ridiculous shaking dumbbell.
 Because of the seemingly sexual suggestive nature of the product, the Shake Weight has been the brunt of many jokes and has even made its way in popular late night variety show skits.
 It seems like a very bizarre way to sculpt muscle, but could the crazy thing actually work?

 I’ll be honest.
 I thought the Shake Weight would be bankrupt by now.
 Seriously.
 How in the world could anyone take this piece of equipment seriously?
-Yet, to my surprise, I still see the silly thing on store shelves and their outlandish advertisement, which means people are still buying it despite all the jokes.
-I don’t know about you, but I’d be too embarrassed to even put the thing in my cart, much less check out.
+Yet, to my surprise, I still see the silly thing on store shelves and their outlandish advertisement, which means people are still buying it to work their arms, despite all the jokes.

 The Shake Weight is a dumbbell with two weights at either end, which are connected by a spring at the handle.
 The idea behind the Shake Weight is that it works by the method called “dynamic inertia”.
 The user is supposed to manually shake the weight while basically holding an isometric (static) contraction.